Accessible at all times and admission is free

 Fax: 02 6342 4563

-The history of Cowra is marked by stories of the military and migrants from World War II.
+Cowra’s history is marked by stories of the military and migrants from World War II.
 Between 1940 and 1945 some 80,000 Australian troops received basic training at the Cowra facility.
-After the war the camp became home to between 17,000 to 19,000 immigrants who left war-ravaged Europe to make their home in Australia.
+After the war, the camp became home to between 17,000 to 19,000 immigrants who left war-ravaged Europe to make Australia their home.

-Whilst the campsite itself, on the eastern side of town, is now private land, a memorial has been erected in honour of the migrant families of Cowra in Europa Park, east of Cowra on the Sydney Road.
+Whilst the campsite itself is now private land, a memorial has been erected in honour of the migrant families of Cowra in Europa Park, east of Cowra on the Sydney Road.
 There is also a memorial on Military Parade to mark the location of the Military Camp.